syncfusion-content/xamarin-docs/Xamarin/SfTabView/Getting-Started.md

 {% endtabs %}

-Set the control as content to the ContentPage.
+Set the control to content in `ContentPage`.

 {% tabs %}